rsrulloda/CS-230-Group-5/README.md

 Biography: Jeff Bez</br>
 Jeffrey Preston Bezos is an American businessman, industrialist, media owner, and investor.
 Bezos is best known as the founder, CEO and chairman of the multinational technology company Amazon.
 Why?</br>
+This person provides us the way to focus on customers, marketing, and selling.
+He will be a great part of the bussines area.
 2. Elon Musk
 Biography:</br>
 Elon Reeve Musk FRS, is a South African-American engineer, financier, inventor, technology entrepreneur and philanthropist.
 He is also a dual citizen of South Africa and Canada.
 Why?</br>
+We also need a person who have experince in engineering; therfore, the production systems will be more effiecency.
 3. Palmer Luckey
 Biography:</br>
 Palmer Freeman Luckey is an American entrepreneur best known as the founder of Oculus VR and designer of the Oculus Rift, a head-mounted virtual reality display widely recognized for revitalizing the industry. virtual reality industry.
 Why?</br>
+Palmer Luckey had a wide experience in Vr, we need his respective and our hologram.
+Most of the holograms, if we watch in different side, will be different.
+We need this guy for developing the classes to watch the hologram in different respective.

 **Item 4 : Experimention & Priorities ** <br />